 The future

-The mission of LLL is to provide business and financial support to the Lutheran Church of Australia (LCA) while providing excellent service to all customers and safeguarding the interests of depositors.
+The mission of LLL is to provide business and financial support to the Lutheran Church of Australia (LCA) while providing excellent service to all customers and safeguarding the interests of investors.
 In doing so, LLL aims to support those who proclaim Christ as Lord and Saviour and seek to show His love to all people in word and deed.

 The latest financial information about the LLL is in the current Annual Report.